How Many Times Can You Use A VA Loan?

 What Is A VA Loan Entitlement?

 Your VA loan entitlement refers to how much of your loan the VA will guarantee.
 Put simply, it’s how much the VA will pay your lender if you default on the loan.
+If you are eligible for a full VA loan entitlement, it usually means you don’t have to make a down payment.

 For loans less than $144,000, the VA will guarantee up to $36,000.
 This is sometimes referred to as your basic entitlement.
-Of course, it’s hard to find homes at this price point in many areas of the country, so the VA also guarantees up to 25% of the loan amount for loans that exceed $144,000.
-You may see this amount referred to as bonus entitlement or tier 2 entitlement.
+Of course, it may be hard to find homes at this price point, so the VA also guarantees up to 25% of the loan amount for loans that exceed $144,000.
+There is currently no loan limit that caps the amount the VA will pay 25% on.
+Your lender will determine what you can afford and approve you for that amount.

 If you already have some of your entitlement tied up in a VA loan that you’re currently paying off, or if you defaulted on a previous VA loan, your entitlement amount is reduced.
 This limits how much you can take out without having to put your own money down.